marcelocoelho/4.031/README.md

 ## 1. Download Arduino IDE

 Arduino is the microcontroller platform you will use to create your clock.
-You can download the Arduino IDE here: https://www.arduino.cc/en/Main/Software which is where you will write your software, compile it, and flash it into the Arduino.
-If you've never used an Arduino before, this page has all the info you need to get started: https://www.arduino.cc/en/Tutorial/HomePage
+You can download the Arduino IDE here: https://www.arduino.cc/en/software which is where you will write your software, compile it, and flash it into the Arduino.
+If you've never used an Arduino before, this page has all the info you need to get started: https://docs.arduino.cc/tutorials/

 ## 2. Program Arduino

-***Correction: Use Arduino Nano instead of Uno, and Processor: ATmega328P (Old Bootloader).
-You also won't see an LED blinking when you first plug it in.
-You will see a green LED on and a red LED will blink when you run sketch.***

-We are using Arduino Uno.
-Plug your Arduino into your computer and you should see a small blinking LED.
+We are using Arduino Nano.
+Plug your Arduino into your computer and you should see two small LEDs turn on.
+The one fully on tells you the board is powered, and the blinking one tells you the default software is running.
 If you don't, it could be because your Arduino is not properly connected to your computer or your computer might be having some driver issues recognizing the board.

 Now let's make sure you can program your board.